solemnsky/solemnsky-js/README.md

 ### joining and quitting

-	- join(nick): this is called when a player joins the game, and should return a 'player id' through which the player can be identified (used in other methods)
+	- join(nick, <id>): this is called when a player joins the game, and should return a 'player id' through which the player can be identified (used in other methods).
+A manual id may be specified as second parameter.
 	- quit(id): this is called when a player of a certain id quits the game

 ### rendering